My Turn to Eat

 My Turn to Eat is the debut solo studio album by American rapper Big Kuntry King.
-It was released on September 30, 2008 through Grand Hustle/Atlantic Records.
+It was released on September 30, 2008, through Grand Hustle/Atlantic Records.
 Recording sessions took place at Echo Studios in Atlanta.
 Production was handled by Shawty Redd, Keith Mack, Marvelous J, Nard & B, J.U.S.T.I.C.E.
 League, Kane Beatz and Tony Galvin, with Jason Geter and T.I. serving as executive producers.
 It features guest appearances from Lil Duval, Lloyd, Ricco Barrino, Trey Songz, Young Dro, Yung L.A., and his P$C groupmates T.I. and Mac Boney.
 The album debuted at number 98 on the Billboard 200 and number 13 on the Top R&B/Hip-Hop Albums charts with 6,000 copies sold in the United States in the first week of its release.

 The album's lead single "That's Right" was released on May 15, 2007.
 The music video for the song, released on November 13, 2007, was shot in front of T.I.'s nightclub, Club Crucial, in Atlanta.
 Comedian Lil Duval along with several Grand Hustle recording artists such as Young Dro, Alfamega and Xtaci make cameo appearances.
 The second single off of the album, "Da Baddest", was released on October 23, 2007.
 Its music video, released on July 29, 2008, was also shot in Atlanta, with cameo appearances from T.I., DJ Drama, Maino, B.o.B and Fantasia.
-Neither single went charted.
+Neither single charted.